swiftyper-sk/fbt-inline-translations/README.md

 Restart the Dev Server and the error will be gone.

-## Instructions for JavaScript version of FBT package
+## Instructions for JavaScript Version of FBT Package

 Copy file [fbt/InlineFbtResult.js](fbt/InlineFbtResult.js) to your project.